hamza-kanaan/Exquitech-Assessment/Architecture and Design.md

 ### Enforcing Tenant Isolation

-- Middleware-based `TenantContext` extracted from JWT and request headers
+- Middleware-based `TenantContext` extracted from URL route parameter (instead of only JWT or headers).
 - Global query filters in EF Core using `HasQueryFilter(x => x.TenantId == tenantId)`
 - Row-level security (RLS) in Azure SQL (if needed)
 - Scoped services per tenant in DI container